yang-liu16/seminar/index.md

 * <b>To volunteer yourself or propose a speaker for a research presentation, please contact the organizers by email. </b>

-* <b>If you would like to be included in the mailing list, please contact the organizers.</b>
+* <b>We will send out weekly reminders via a mailing list, usually on the day before the presentation.
+Papers and presentation slides will be circulated among participants via the mailing list.
+If you would like to be included in the list, please contact the organizers.</b>

 ## Current Schedule
 <b>Time: 9:00pm-10:00pm or 11:00am-12:00am, every Friday (Eastern Standard Time)</b>